OpenSimulationInterface/open-simulation-interface/README.md

 Defintion: FAITHFULLY "All recorded data is correctly interpreted by the interface"

 Forward compatibility:
-Definition: "An older verison of code can be used to read new files" Data recorded with a higher minor or patch version of a major version can be read with code using the same major version but lower minor and patch version.
+Definition: "An older version of the code can be used to read new files" Data recorded with a higher minor or patch version can be interpreted by code built using the same major version of the interface but lower minor and/or patch version.
-Newly added fields are ignored.
-All patch versions of the same major and minor version is FAITHFULLY forward compatible.
+In this case, additional fields of a newer minor version are silently ignored.
+All patch versions of the same major and minor version are FAITHFULLY forward compatible.

 Backward compatibility:
-Definition: "A newer version of code can be used to read old files" All files which have been recorded in the past with a specicific major version are FAITHFULLY valid with all combinations of higher minor and patch versions of the same major version.
+Definition: "A newer version of code can be used to read old files" All files that have been recorded in the past with a specific major version are FAITHFULLY valid with all combinations of higher minor and patch versions of the same major version.